Saturday 14 April 2018, 09:30am - 05:00pm

 - Players who have never competed in a US-Chess-rated tournament (the vast majority of unrated players) are not eligible for the strongest sections.

 - A player's eligibility by rating for a section is determined primarily by the player's official/published US-Chess rating during the month in which a tournament will be held.
 A player's official rating remains the same number throughout a month, because US-Chess calculates a player's official rating only once per month.
 That is, a player's official rating does not change during a month, because a player's official rating throughout a month is what the player’s unofficial/unpublished rating was on the 3rd Wednesday of the previous month.
-Conversely, a player's unofficial rating can change an unlimited number of times per month, because US Chess calculates a player's unofficial rating a few hours after the conclusion of every US-Chess-rated tournament in which a player competes.
+Conversely, a player's unofficial rating can change an unlimited number of times per month, because US Chess calculates a player's new unofficial rating after every tournament in which the player competes—usually only 2 hours after the completed tournament has been submitted for ratings’ calculations.
 When registering a player for a tournament in month X, apply the player's official rating in month X. When registering a player for a tournament in month X+1, apply the player's unofficial rating on the 3rd Wednesday of month X. Click here for a player's official & unofficial US-Chess ratings.

-- If a player is registered for a section for which the player is ineligible by rating, then (without notification) MD Chess will move the player to the lowest section for which the player is eligible.
+- If a player is registered for a section for which the player is ineligible by rating, then the player will be moved to the lowest section for which the player is eligible—without notification.

-- If a player is registered for a section for which the player is ineligible by grade, then MD Chess will take 1 of 2 steps.
+- If a player is registered for a section for which the player is ineligible by grade, then MD Chess will take 1 of 2 steps—without notification.